IMeasureU/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Description**
 A clear and concise description of what the bug is.

+**Detail and conditions**
 - *Found in version:* eg: X.Y.Z
 - *Severity:* eg: low, medium, high
 - *Reproducibility:* eg: rare, intermittent, always

-**Conditions (where applicable)**
 - *Device:*
 - *OS & version:*
 - *Browser & version:*
 - *Special conditions:* eg: number of sensors, specific athlete, specific login, without internet, with fingers crossed etc etc

-**Steps To Reproduce**
+**Steps to reproduce**
 1. ...
 2. ...

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.

-**Sceenshots, images and video**
+**Attachments**
-If applicable, add screenshots, images and video to help explain the problem.
+If applicable add screenshots, images or video to help explain the problem.
-For larger files, consider adding a link to a file stored in Slack or OneDrive, but ensure it is accessible to those needing to view it!
+For larger files, consider adding a link to a file stored in Slack or OneDrive, but ensure the file is accessible to those needing to view it!

 **Additional info**
-Add any other context about the problem here, eg: this issue was reported by a customer
+Add any other context about the problem here, eg: if an issue was reported by a customer